Reader Asks: How to Start a Food Truck Business

 Make Your Food Truck Business Legal

 Find out where you can set up shop.
 Certain areas aren’t zoned for food trucks.
 Next have your insurance, license and other permits in order.
 Running a business, you need to keep good records and a food truck is no exception.
+Read on for more about restaurant legal basics.

 Spread the Love of Your Food Truck